Video Game PR: How to Get Press for Your Game

 2. Create an irresistible video game

-Steam has 50,000 games in its library.
+Steam has over 50,000 games in its library.
 If your new title is anything less than outstanding, it may never get noticed.

 So, before you reach out to the press, focus on getting the game right.
 Consider every element of the game, for example: